giraffekey/reserve-collateral-plugins/README.md

 Maple Finance pools accrue automatically by increasing the exchange rate of pool tokens to underlying tokens.
 The Pool contract includes a `totalAssets` function that returns the amount of underlying tokens in the pool and a `totalSupply` function that returns the amount of pool tokens in circulation.

 Supports fiat, nonfiat and unpegged collateral.

+### Opyn

+Opyn strategies accrue automatically by increasing the exchange rate of pool tokens to underlying tokens.
+The StrategyBase contract includes a `getVaultDetails` function that returns the amount of underlying tokens in collateral and a `totalSupply` function that returns the amount of pool tokens in circulation.
+The LeverageZen contract includes a `calcWethToWithdraw` contract that can convert pool tokens to underlying tokens.

+Supports Crab and Zen Bull strategies.